Alexander Hamilton: Emergence of political parties

 Hamilton's vision was challenged by Virginia agrarians Thomas Jefferson and James Madison, who formed the Democratic-Republican Party.
 They favored strong state governments based in rural America and protected by state militias as opposed to a strong national government supported by a national army and navy.
-They denounced Hamilton as insufficiently devoted to republicanism, too friendly toward corrupt Britain and the monarchy in general, and too oriented toward cities, business and banking.
+They denounced Hamilton as insufficiently devoted to republicanism, too friendly toward corrupt Britain and the monarchy in general, and too oriented toward cities, industry and banking.

 The two-party system began to emerge as political parties coalesced around competing interests.
 A congressional caucus, led by Madison, Jefferson, and William Branch Giles, began as an opposition group to Hamilton's financial programs.
 Hamilton and his allies began to call themselves the Federalists.

 Hamilton assembled a nationwide coalition to garner support for the administration, including the expansive financial programs Hamilton had made administration policy and especially the president's policy of neutrality in the European war between Britain and France.
 Hamilton publicly denounced French minister Genêt, who commissioned American privateers and recruited Americans for private militias to attack British ships and colonial possessions of British allies.
 Eventually, even Jefferson joined Hamilton in seeking Genêt's recall.
-If Hamilton's administrative republic was to succeed, Americans had to see themselves first as citizens of a nation, and experience an administration that proved firm and demonstrated the concepts found within the Constitution.
+If Hamilton's administrative republic was to succeed, Americans had to see themselves first as citizens of a nation and experience an administration that proved firm and demonstrated the concepts found within the Constitution.
 The Federalists did impose some internal direct taxes, but they departed from most implications of Hamilton's administrative republic as risky.

-The Republicans opposed banks and cities, and favored the series of unstable revolutionary governments in France.
+The Republicans opposed banks and cities and favored the series of unstable revolutionary governments in France.
 They built their own national coalition to oppose the Federalists.
 Both sides gained the support of local political factions, and each side developed its own partisan newspapers.
 Noah Webster, John Fenno, and William Cobbett were energetic editors for the Federalists, while Benjamin Franklin Bache and Philip Freneau were fiery Republican editors.
 All of their newspapers were characterized by intense personal attacks, major exaggerations, and invented claims.
 In 1801, Hamilton established a daily newspaper, the New York Evening Post, and brought in William Coleman as its editor.
 Hamilton's and Jefferson's incompatibility was heightened by the unavowed wish of each to be Washington's principal and most trusted advisor.

 An additional partisan irritant to Hamilton was the 1791 United States Senate election in New York, which resulted in the election of Democratic-Republican candidate Aaron Burr over Federalist candidate Philip Schuyler, the incumbent and Hamilton's father-in-law.
 Hamilton blamed Burr personally for this outcome, and negative characterizations of Burr began to appear in his correspondence thereafter.
 The two men did work together from time to time thereafter on various projects, including Hamilton's army of 1798 and the Manhattan Water Company.